stellarwp/telemetry/README.md

   }
 }
 ```

-## Usage Prerequisites
-To actually _use_ the telemetry library, you must have a Dependency Injection Container (DI Container) that is compatible with [di52](https://github.com/lucatume/di52) (_We recommend using di52_).

-In order to keep this library as light as possible, a container is not included in the library itself.
-To avoid version compatibility issues, it is also not included as a Composer dependency.
-Instead, you must include it in your project.
-We recommend including it via composer [using Strauss](https://github.com/stellarwp/global-docs/blob/main/docs/strauss-setup.md), just like you have done with this library.

-## Getting Started

 ### Initialize Library
 Initialize the library within your main plugin file after plugins are loaded (or anywhere else you see fit).
 You can configure a unique prefix (we suggest you use your plugin slug) so that hooks can be uniquely called for your specific instance of the library.